wjx823/BalloonGame/README.md

 You control a hot air balloon and try to avoid the floating skeletons and rocks and get to the treasure chest.
-You use WASDEQ keys to navigate in 3D space and Space for shooting down your enemies.
+You use WASDEQ keys to navigate in 3D space and Space to shoot down your enemies.

 Rules
 -----